TimothyOlsson/DD2404-project/results/notebook.md

 ### 2018-01-11
 It has been a long time since the last entry, due to another course taking all the time.

-*Many things have changed in the code.
+Many things have changed in the code.
 Here are a summary of some big changes:

 *Large datasets of negative and positive samples for eukaryotes have been downloaded.
-Only using bacterial or eukaryotes improved performance.
+Only using bacterial or eukaryotes improved performance

 *The data sets are now divided into training, validation and test datasets (like it should be).

 *Added a config file (called settings.py) and simple argparser that I will expand on.

 *Folder structure improved (i.e similar scripts are in one folder and not spread out).

 *Good model has been trained, 94.1% on test set.
 I will try to improve more to reach 95%.

 *The output data is now logged.

 *Fixed major bug where labels were flipped when adding data in a certain way.

 *Started writing on the report.
 *Improved GAN slightly, but it produces bad results.
 I will try to find a better solution.

 Future work that I will try to finish today/tomorrow:

 *Add more comments to the code

 *Improve real time plot performance

 *Modularize code to use multiprocessing.
 This will need a complete restructure of code

 I will try to finish everything soon and send in the report.